Gary Hefler et al. v. Wells Fargo & Company et al

 On May 4, 2018, the parties announced that they had reached a settlement-in-principle of $480 million in cash to resolve the case.
 On July 31, 2018, Lead Plaintiff filed its motion for preliminary approval of the Settlement with the Court.
 On September 4, 2018, the Court entered its Order Granting Preliminary Approval of Class Action Settlement, which scheduled a final approval hearing for December 18, 2018.

 On December 18, 2018, the Court approved the Settlement and the Plan of Allocation and approved Lead Counsel’s motion for attorneys’ fees and expenses.
+On April 22, 2020, Lead Plaintiff filed a motion with the Court requesting permission to conduct the initial distribution of settlement funds to eligible claimants.

 Other Cases of Interest